lunchbag/hugo-blog/content/posts/my-journey-so-far.md

 ## June - Planning for the next adventure

 My husband got his dream job working as an engineer at a blockchain company.
-The best part is that the company is remote-friendly and was especially encouraging when we mentioned we might be living abroad in Asia next year!
+The best part is that the company is remote-friendly and was especially encouraging when we mentioned we might be living abroad in Asia next year for a few months!

 ## September - Starting my own adventure

-[I launched Lunch Money on Hacker News](https://news.ycombinator.com/item?id=20811287) and received the validation I needed to go full-time!
+[I posted Lunch Money on Hacker News](https://news.ycombinator.com/item?id=20811287) and received the validation I needed to go full-time!
 It was an unreal feeling to have so many people sign up and try out my product.
-I am grateful for everyone who has given the product a chance and even more thankful for all the feedback, bug reports and feature requests that came in.
+I am grateful for everyone who has given Lunch Money a chance and even more thankful for all the feedback, bug reports and feature requests that came in.

 # 2020 - What's next?